For each Festival we need a team of volunteer staff, aged 16+, to help us deliver the programme and make sure the campers have a great time.

 What is expected of me?

-Volunteering is hard work but there's also a great social side.
-You need to have energy and enthusiasm; to be reliable, use your initiative and be happy to muck in whenever needed and to have the self-discipline to ensure you don’t run out of steam before the end of camp!
+Volunteering is hard work and fairly physical but there’s also a great social side.
+You need to have energy and enthusiasm; to be reliable, use your initiative and be happy to muck in whenever needed and to have the self-discipline to ensure you don’t run out of steam before the end of camp.
 We’re not necessarily looking for prior experience but if you’ve worked with young people or those with special needs before, it will be useful.
 We’d like to know about any experience, skills or interests that you have that might be relevant to the Festival and enhance the experience those attending will have.
 Please put details of these on the application form.

 What do I get from it all?

 Many of our volunteers come back year after year because the Festival experience is so rewarding.
 You’ll have the chance to make new friends, to make a difference to other people’s lives and the satisfaction that you’ve helped others to build their self confidence and esteem.
 You’ll probably learn something new about yourself at the same time.
-And if you’re doing your Gold D of E Award, volunteering at the Festival qualifies for the residential section.
+And if you’re doing your Gold D of E Award, volunteering at the Festival may qualify for the residential section.

 How do I become a volunteer?

 Please download and complete an application form, including a signature from a referee to support your application.
 Send it in to the address on the form and if we think we may be able to offer you a volunteer place we will ask you to come in and see us.
 The Mersea Island Festival Trust is committed to safeguarding and promoting the welfare of children and vulnerable adults, and expect all volunteers to share this commitment.
 Confirmation of a volunteer place will only be given after satisfactory checks have been completed including a Disclosure and Barring Service check that the Trust can arrange .
 These can take some time so please get in touch with us as soon as possible.

 If you’ve got any questions about volunteering please contact us.